 Over two generations, the X5 racked up 1.3 million sales.
-With this, the F15 generation of the X5, BMW has promise dimprovements across the board - particularly with a view to improving efficiency - as it plays catch-up to a new breed of Mercedes M-class, Volkswagen Touareg, Range Rover Sport and Porsche Cayenne.
+With this latest version, the F15 generation of the X5, BMW has promised improvements across the board – particularly with a view to improving efficiency – as it plays catch-up to a new breed of Mercedes-Benz M-Class, Volkswagen Touareg, Range Rover Sport and Porsche Cayenne.

 Has BMW now managed to overtake its newer and much-improved rivals rivals?
 Our comprehensive test will reveal all.